Native Pollinator Garden, Coastal Sage Scrub + Wildflower Garden, Full Sun Area (6+ Hours Direct Sun Each Day)

 ‘Austin Griffiths’ Manzanita is an eye-catching centerpiece in this CA Native Rock Garden.
 Small plugs of Hummingbird Sage will grow in to create lush highlights of green foliage and pink flowers on 1-2 foot tall inflorescences that are adored by Hummingbirds.

-Native succulents (Duddleya farinosa and Lewisia longipetala) grow, as they often would out in their natural habitat, between large granitic stones.
-A Deer Fern grows from the shadier side of the rocks.
-This design was inspired by plants I encountered while hiking in Rubio Canyon, Altadena prior to the wildfires (Duddleya farinosa and Polypodium californicum growing in the same way, with the Duddleyas emerging from cracks in the rocks and the native ferns growing from the shadier side of the stones).
+CA Native succulents (Dudleya lanceolata, Dudleya farinosa, and Lewisia longipetala) grow between large granitic stones, as they often would out in their natural habitat.
+A native Deer Fern grows from the shadier side of the rocks.
+This design was inspired by plants I encountered while hiking in Rubio Canyon, Altadena prior to the wildfires (Dudleya lanceolata and Polypodium californicum growing in the same way, with the Dudleyas emerging from cracks in the rocks and the ferns growing from the shadier side of the stones).

-This newly planted, mostly native butterfly garden features two flagstone paths, as well as walkable Dymondia groundcover (still filling in), to create a beautiful landscape that is easy to interact with.
+This pollinator garden landscape combines CA natives and naturalized plants for year-round nectar and color.
+Featuring two flagstone paths, Dymondia groundcover (still filling in), and a raised edible garden bed, this newly planted landscape is walkable, functional, interactive, and beautiful.
 In the center is a (currently dormant) Matilija Poppy, also known as a Fried-Egg Plant.
-Milkweed acts as the host plant for Monarch Butterflies and Butterfly Bush, Yarrow, native Sages, and native Verbena provide ample nectar for all the butterflies and hummingbirds to come!
+Narrow-Leaf Milkweed acts as the host plant for Monarch Butterflies and Butterfly Bush, Yarrow, native Sages, and Cedros Island Verbena provide ample nectar for all the butterflies and hummingbirds to come!

 Mostly Shade Garden with Container Plants in Sunny Spots